onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Cinder Volumes.rst

 then the corresponding input parameter **MUST** be declared as type ``json``.

-A volume template must define ``outputs`` for each Cinder volume resource universally unique identifier (UUID) (i.e. ECOMP Volume Template Output Parameters.
+A volume template must define ``outputs`` for each Cinder volume resource universally unique identifier (UUID) (i.e. ONAP Volume Template Output Parameters.

 -  The VNF Incremental Module or Base Module must define input